LSA Departments, Programs and Centers || Other U-M Units

 The Program on Intergroup Relations (IGR) is a social justice education program on the University of Michigan's Ann Arbor campus.
 As a joint venture of the College of Literature, Science, and Arts and the Division of Student Affairs, IGR works proactively to promote understanding of intergroup relations inside and outside of the classroom.
 Multidisciplinary courses offered by IGR are distinguished by their experiential focus, teaching philosophy, and incorporation of dialogical models of communication.

-The Center for International and Comparative Studies (CICS) is a unit of the International Institute within the University of Michigan.
-CISC provides a forum for international partnerships and interdisciplinary learning, bringing together scholars with practitioners and representatives of multilateral institutions to address emerging global problems and engage in dialogue related to the three themes of CICS: human rights, international development, and international security and cooperation.
-The Center offers a major in International Studies and an minor in International Studies.
-CICS is a unit of the International Institute within the University of Michigan
+The Program in International and Comparative Studies (PICS) is a unit of the International Institute within the University of Michigan.
+PICS provides a forum for international partnerships and interdisciplinary learning, bringing together scholars with practitioners and representatives of multilateral institutions to address emerging global problems and engage in dialogue related to the three themes of PICS: human rights, international development, and international security and cooperation.
+The program offers a major in International Studies and a minor in International Studies.

 International Institute (II) || Department website